deepthought42/informationArchitectureAudit/README.md

    - `spring.datasource.*`: Database connection settings
    - `logging.level.*`: Logging configuration for different packages

-Example:

-### auth0.properties

-This file contains Auth0 authentication settings.
-To configure:

-1. Locate the `auth0.properties` file in the `src/main/resources` directory
-2. Set the following properties with your Auth0 account details:
-   - `auth0.domain`: Your Auth0 domain
-   - `auth0.clientId`: Your Auth0 client ID
-   - `auth0.clientSecret`: Your Auth0 client secret

-Example:

 ## Deployment to GCP

 To deploy this project's Docker container to Google Cloud Platform (GCP), follow these steps: